davisv7/Specter/USERMANUAL.md

 ## Deployment

-You need an SSL cert, I think.
+You need an SSL certificate for this program to work, I think.

 ### `yarn run build`